pietroanello/game-of-life/README.md

 # Game of life

 Basic implementation of the game of life, starting from a .txt file.
-Clone the project and run `yarn start`, then upload the input.txt file to see the grid.
+Clone the project, run `yarn` and then `yarn start`.

+Upload/edit the input.txt file to see the grid.

 ## Available Scripts